Meet Zal and our advisors,

 who are ready to support you.

 After ten years building software, I joined a16z in 2013 and was originally tasked to search for the next big consumer or enterprise app.
-However, I got pulled into digital health by dozens of exceptional founders.
+However, exceptional founders directed my attention to the intersection of life science and computer science.

-I volunteered to lead those efforts and supported a16z’s initial health investments.
-My interests then expanded to include computational and synthetic biology.
-In 2015, I was part of a small team that launched a16z’s first Bio Fund and thereafter, in 2016, left to start Refactor, where I'm now managing 4 funds and $225M in AUM.
+I soon volunteered to lead our efforts and supported a16z’s initial bio and health investments.
+In 2015, a small group of us launched a16z’s first Bio Fund and thereafter, in 2016, left to start Refactor, where I'm now managing 4 funds and $225M in AUM.

-I later expanded to other "hard but not impossible" categories such as energy, aerospace, and critical materials.
-Founders who build in these categories are a unique, driven breed who believe R&D can be the ultimate moat.
-I created Refactor to be one of the first institutional investors backing those type of founders striving to manifest category-defining hard tech companies.
+Nearly every year since, I've added a new "hard but not impossible" category to Refactor's mission such as aerospace, earth systems, and energy.
+Founders who build in these categories are a unique, driven breed who believe successfully scaling and commercializing R&D is the ultimate moat.
+I created Refactor to be one of the first institutional investors backing these types of founders striving to manifest category-defining hard tech companies.

 Previous experience